DETOXIFY: (verb) [ dee-tok-suh-fahy]

 Exfoliate: Yes – you can exfoliate super sensitive skin IF you use the right ingredients!

 Goal: Cancer treatments can leave the skin super dry and scaly – dulling the “glow” a healthy skin should have.
-Oat beta-glucan, steam distilled rose flower oil and ylang-ylang promote cellular turnover and hydrolyzed oat protein are powerful ingredients that have been clinically proven to increase hydration, calm inflammation and smooth fine lines and wrinkles.
+Oat beta-glucan, steam distilled rose flower oil, and ylang-ylang promote cellular turnover, and hydrolyzed oat protein are powerful ingredients that have been clinically proven to increase hydration, calm inflammation, and smooth fine lines and wrinkles.
 Oat beta-glucan is capable of both penetrating deep and delivering significant skin benefits – primarily enhancing collagen production and reducing inflammation.
 When you combine organic jojoba wax beads and plant enzymes with these nourishing ingredients, you can safely whisk away the cellular debris that dulls the skin of oncology patients – safely and very effectively.

 Tools: The Daily Glow

 Goal: Think outside the moisturizer!
 Healthy skin needs a balance of water and oil, and the best balance of those two elements ingredients combined with specific healing botanicals can be a game-changer for stressed and devitalized skins.
 Spritz your skin with Hydrating Recovery Mist BEFORE applying a moisture fluid or balm for maximum hydration and absorption and mist again mid-day for an extra hydrating, skin healing boost!
 Always, always apply moisture to damp skin for optimal results.
-Essential fatty acids, vital lipids, and nut butters are especially important for compromised skins.
+Essential fatty acids, vital lipids, and nut butter are especially crucial for compromised skins.
 Don’t forget your hands and feet.
-Fissure cracks are all too common for many cancer patients and Rapid Repair Balm is perfect for dry skin issues from head to toe.
+Fissure cracks are all too common for many cancer patients, and Rapid Repair Balm is perfect for dry skin issues from head to toe.

 Goal: A side effect of chemotherapy that many cancer patients express they feel the most is sun sensitivity.
 This “photosensitivity” occurs because agents in chemotherapy are radiosensitizers which help to impact treatment, but also increase the body’s sensitivity to UV rays.
 A little bit of sunshine can be beneficial since the sun provides Vitamin D for strong bones, but too much exposure during chemotherapy can be dangerous and increase your risk of sunburn.
 Photosensitivity can start immediately after your first treatment and last for a few months post-treatment.
-Several kinds of medications (for cancer and non-cancer alike) can also increase sun sensitivity; so ask your physician and pharmacist if you’re taking any medications that fall in this category.
+Several kinds of medications (for cancer and non-cancer alike) can also increase sun sensitivity, so ask your physician and pharmacist if you’re taking any medications that fall in this category.
 With all known cancer-causing ingredients in commercial sun products, how do you know where to turn for protection?
 Let’s start here: Contrary to popular belief, sunscreen and sunblock are not the same things…

 SUNSCREEN contains materials that act as a filter to allow a certain range of UV light to be absorbed into the skin.
 Studies have proven a majority of these ingredients to be toxic and/or carcinogenic.

-SUNBLOCK contains materials (usually minerals) that reflect and scatter the UV light and acts a wall between damaging UV rays and your skin.
+SUNBLOCK contains materials (usually minerals) that reflect and scatter the UV light and acts as a wall between damaging UV rays and your skin.

 Sunscreens that use titanium dioxide and/or zinc oxide as the active ingredient as opposed to OTC sunscreens are both highly effective and non-irritating, making these highly preferred options for anyone looking for healthy sun protection.
 These ingredients are also the preferred option for those with highly reactive, sensitive skin, as well as rosacea and acne conditions.

-Other groundbreaking ingredients to look for in a healthy sun protection formula include: Betula Alba (white birch bark extract) and potent topical antioxidants including superoxide dismutase and Vitamins C and E, to name the top 4.
+Other groundbreaking ingredients to look for in a healthy sun protection formula include: Betula Alba (white birch bark extract) and potent topical antioxidants, including superoxide dismutase and Vitamins C and E, to name the top 4.
 These vital nutrients should also be included in your diet and nutritional supplements as well to help provide the raw materials necessary to help protect the skin from environmental aggressors.